Ayurvedic Skin Care Remedies For Acne, Rosacea & Eczema From An Expert

 A core philosophy in Ayurveda is that a healthy inside is necessary for a healthy outside.
 The difference in the Ayurvedic approach (compared to traditional medical treatments) is in pacifying the internal aggravating factors while simultaneously addressing topical issues.
 Ayurveda, of course, has been around for a very long time; however, modern western research hasn't studied the teachings to confirm any benefit, yet.

 Regardless, many of the princes—good nutrition, tempering inflammation, and approaching skin care from a holistic lens—are backed by studies, time and again.

-With that in mind, here are some time-tested Ayurvedic practiced for dealing with four complex skin problems: rosacea, eczema, psoriasis, and adult acne.
+With that in mind, here are some time-tested Ayurvedic practiced for dealing with three complex skin problems: rosacea, eczema, and adult acne.

 1. Include more turmeric and iron in your diet.

 A staple of Ayurvedic cooking and medicine, turmeric is an anti-inflammatory powerhouse and can also help with hyperpigmentation, scarring, and other skin damage.
 Ayurvedic doctors recommend consuming nearly a teaspoon of turmeric every day (you can also use it topically via serums or DIY masks!), and luckily, there are many ways to get your fill: cook with it, drink it in your favorite green juice, pop an organic turmeric capsule.

 2. Use less soap and the right water temperature.

 Because of its tendency to dry out the skin, harsh soaps and sulfates generally shouldn’t be used on your face on a daily basis.
 (Find more gentle, natural cleansers here.)
 The same goes for the temperature of the water you wash your face with: do not use too hot or too cold temperature.